QTM 306Jesus Died for my Sins Once! Why does communion forgive my sins?

 “Then the angel said to me, ‘Write this: Blessed are those who are invited to the wedding supper of the Lamb!’
 And he added, ‘These are the true words of God.’”
 (Revelation 19:9, NIV [E])The Data Point [E]: History is moving toward a final covenant meal—the wedding supper of the Lamb.

-The Logic [I]: The Table is a beta version of that final banquet: a temporary interface that will be “uninstalled” when the Architect returns.
+The logic [I]: The Table is a beta version of that final banquet: a temporary interface that will be “uninstalled” when the Architect returns.

 The Implication [I]: Because it is a proclamation of a past event ("the Lord's death"), it reinforces the finality of that death.
 You do not proclaim a work that is still in progress; you proclaim a victory that is already won.

-2.3 The Participation Variable: Koinōnia
+2.3 Participation: Koinōnia

 (1 Corinthians 10:16, NIV [E])